fmaussion/climate_risks_2024/book/ready/03-download.md

 # Downloading the data

-All data files used in the lecture are available on [this webserver](https://cluster.klima.uni-bremen.de/~fmaussion/teaching/qcr/).
+All data files used in the lecture are available on the [QCR webserver](https://cluster.klima.uni-bremen.de/~fmaussion/teaching/qcr/).

-I provide direct links to the most important files below.
+I provide direct links to files used in the workshops below.
+There is a lot of information here!
+I wrote a guide to help you navigate this wealth of data:[](../recipes/01-which-dataset.md).

 (era5-075)=
 ## ERA5 data (global)